rebeccagordon/personalwebsite.github.io/README.md

 - 👋 Hi, I’m @rebeccagordon
 - 👀 I’m interested in how early life adversity impacts mental and physical health.
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me: twitter @rebecca_efg